AI in DevOps: Replacing Manual Server Management (2026)

 The answer is approval-based execution.
 Every AI-generated command in CtrlOps goes through a human review gate.
 You see the exact command, understand what it does, and choose whether to run it.

 This matters because 57% of professionals say AI introduces new security risks (BlackDuck 2025, via Appfire), but 63% also believe it helps write more secure code.
-The tension is real: AI can help, but only when it is designed with safety boundaries.
+The tension is real: the technology can help, but only when it is designed with safety boundaries.

 CtrlOps addresses this with: